 One round of the CoolSculpting machine with a single applicator is considered one cycle.

-Some CoolSculpting providers only have one CoolSculpting machine, which means that they can only administer one treatment at a time.
-T For example, love handles, thighs, and upper arms can receive mirror treatments where two applicators are used simultaneously during the treatment to equal two cycles.

-However, if the provider only has one CoolSculpting machine, they will have to do one cycle at a time.
-For example, they will first apply the applicator to the left love handle.
+Some treatment areas are separated into two locations.
+These areas require mirror treatments.
+For example, love handles, thighs, and upper arms.
+Some facilities have two machines.
+This allows them to conduct mirror treatments simultaneously.
+However, other providers only have one CoolSculpting machine.
+Therefore they can only administer one treatment at a time.
+They will first apply the applicator to the left love handle.
 After that treatment is complete, they will begin the treatment on the right love handle.

 Get Your Free CoolSculpting Cost Consultation Today!